arjnklc/Pseudo-Random-Number-Generator/README.md

 # Usage

 Since it uses /dev/urandom , it only works on linux for now.
-Also it needs libtomcrypt to be compiled.
+Also it needs libtomcrypt library to be compiled.
 So first, you have to install libtomcrypt.
 It also uses some features of C++11.
 So when you compile it, you have to tell to the compiler.
 After compiling, you can run the program without arguments.

 Installing libtomcrypt library
 <pre>